 Because all potential project effects to listed species and critical habitat were found to be extremely unlikely to occur, insignificant, or beneficial, we conclude that the proposed action is not likely to adversely affect listed species and critical habitat under NMFS's purview.
 This concludes your consultation responsibilities under the ESA for species under NMFS's purview.
-Consultation must be reinitiated if a take occurs or new information reveals effects of the action not previously considered, or if the identified action is subsequently modified in a manner that causes an effect to the listed species or critical habitat in a manner or to an extent not previously considered, or if a new species is listed or critical habitat designated that may be affected by the identified action.
+Consultation must be reinitiated if a take occurs or new information reveals effects of the action not previously considered, or if the identified action is subsequently modified in a manner that causes an effect to the listed species or critical habitat designated that may be affected by the identified action.
 NMFS's findings on the project's potential effects are based on the project description in this response.
 Any changes to the proposed action may negate the findings of this consultation and may require reinitiation of consultation with NMFS.